preciofishbone/OmniaDocsG2/working-with-documents/using-the-document-wizard/index.rst

 .. image:: new-controlled-5-new4.png

 **Note!** A term that has been translated in the term store will be shown in the document's language here.
+Also note that placeholders in DOCX and XLSX are replaced with terms based on the document's language.

 9. Choose where to save the new document.